DolgihDmitry/movingmatrix-service/README.md

 # movingmatrix-service
-Template for services based on Laravel 12 with Sail and Telescope extentions.
+The template for services based on Laravel 12 with Sail and Telescope extentions.

 # Docker Compose Setup for Multi-Service Environment